intel/media-delivery/README.rst

 Active validation is done for the following GPU products:

-* Intel® Data Center GPU Flex Series (formerly known as Arctic Sound-M)
+* Intel® Data Center GPU Flex Series (products formerly Arctic Sound)

 Media Delivery Software Stack is supported in maintanence mode for other GPU products.